magento/devdocs/guides/v2.0/extension-dev-guide/create_module.md

        <module name="Vendor_ModuleName" setup_version="2.0.0"/>
 	</config>

-...where you name your module, and provide the setup version number.
+...where `name`  is the name of your module, and `setup_version` is the version of Magento the module uses.
+Both of these attributes are required.

-##Create the module&#8217;s `composer.json` file
+##Add the module&#8217;s `composer.json` file

 	{